 In 2012, the American Urological Association released a set of official guidelines for a vasectomy procedure.
 You can download and print out these guidelines below.
 This publication highlights the risks and benefits of the vasectomy procedure similar to that which is highlighted above.
-It should be noted that the typical post vasectomy course is unremarkable.
-Given that most vasectomy patients are young professionals in Miami and Fort Lauderdale, we typically perform vasectomy procedures on Friday afternoons to allow patients the weekend to relax and recover so that they can be back to work on Monday morning.
+It should be noted that the typical post-vasectomy course is unremarkable.
+Given that most vasectomy patients are young professionals, we typically perform vasectomy procedures on Friday afternoons to allow patients the weekend to relax and recover so that they can be back to work on Monday morning.

-A vasectomy procedure is performed in our state of the art Biscayne Boulevard office in North Miami under local anesthesia.
+A vasectomy procedure is performed in our state-of-the-art Biscayne Boulevard office in North Miami under local anesthesia.
 The vasectomy procedure takes about 15 minutes to perform and is tolerated very well by our patients.
 To add to patient comfort during a vasectomy procedure, we prescribe Valium to be taken 1 hour prior to the procedure.
-Additionally, we recommend to patients that they bring an iphone or personal music player with earphones to make their vasectomy experience more relaxing.
-With the combination of a Valium and music, it is not uncommon for patients to fall asleep during the vasectomy procedure.
+Additionally, we recommend to patients that they bring an iPhone or personal music player with earphones to make their vasectomy experience more relaxing.
+With the combination of Valium and music, it is not uncommon for patients to fall asleep during the vasectomy procedure.

 Before your vasectomy:

-After a vasectomy, it is important to avoid strenuous activities such as heavy lifting, exercise or sexual activity for 3-5 days.
-It is typical to have mild discomfort that can be relieve with Tylenol or ibuprofen.
+After a vasectomy, it is important to avoid strenuous activities such as heavy lifting, exercise, or sexual activity for 3-5 days.
+It is typical to have mild discomfort that can be relieved with Tylenol or ibuprofen.

 Ice should be applied to the area indirectly for 20 minutes every few hours while awake for the first day to reduce swelling and discomfort.

 A topical antibacterial such as Bacitracin or Neosporin should be applied to the wounds 2-3 times per day for several days.
-It is important to avoid submerging the wound in water such a in a bath or swimming pool.
+It is important to avoid submerging the wound in water such as in a bath or swimming pool.
 These activities can allow bacteria to enter the wound and lead to infection.
-It is OK to take a shower even the day of the procedure, but the area should not be washed vigorously or scrubbed with a brush.
+It is OK to shower even on the day of the procedure, but the area should not be washed vigorously or scrubbed with a brush.

 A vasectomy procedure is not immediately effective.
 There are still sperm that are left in the vas deferens beyond the point where the tube is divided.
 These sperm are viable and capable of causing an unplanned pregnancy.
 Effective birth control should be resumed after the vasectomy procedure until a negative semen analysis is documented and confirmed by Miami urologist David Robbins, MD.